-But I have discovered another sanctuary over the last eight weeks and there are no stained glass windows or pews here.
+But I have discovered another sanctuary over this past year.
+There are no stained glass windows or pews here.
 This one has a starry sky, round lights on poles and iron benches to rest on.

-God stories are pouring from this sanctuary every week, like these. . .
+God stories are pouring from this sanctuary, like these. . .

 the couple living out their car moving into their own apartment